HungryHowies/Grafana-setup-with-Zitadel/README.md

 # Grafana Setup

 This step documentation is a basic installation/configuration for Grafana.
-It will show the configuration needed for an OIDC connection.
+It will show the configurations needed for SSO with OIDC connection.

 ## Prerequisite:
 * Ubuntu-22.0.4